Tenuta Reale (Viareggio): Secondary residence

 Upon assuming the throne of Lucca in 1817 the 35-year-old María Luisa and her 2 children, Carlo Ludovico (18) and Maria Luisa (15), shuttled between the ducal palace in Lucca and Viareggio, where she acquired so-called Palazzo Cittadella.
 She had "Lucca nella mente, Viareggio nel cuore" and was not short of energy.
 Charmed by the beauty of the hunting estate between Viareggio, the sea and the Massaciuccoli lake, in 1821 she contracted a young architect, Lorenzo Nottolini, to design casino per la caccia, a hunting lodge, to be connected with Palazzo Cittadella by a 5-km-long viale alberato and together with Palazzo to form a unique, huge ducal residential complex.
 It is not clear at what stage the construction works were when María Luisa died in 1824, at the age of 42; as she was infanta of Spain, she was buried in El Escorial.

 Her heir Carlo Ludovico (ruling in Parma as Carlo II) is notorious for constant and long-time travelling across Europe.
 He scaled down the grandiose project of his mother, but even after its completion in the 1830s he barely lived there.
-It was rather wife, Maria Teresa di Savoia, who developed some sentimental relationship with the place, especially after having assuming ownership of the Viareggio estates; she shared her time between Villa Pianore and Villa Borbone.
+It was rather wife, Maria Teresa di Savoia, who developed some sentimental relationship with the place, especially after having assumed ownership of the Viareggio estates; she shared her time between Villa Pianore and Villa Borbone.
 Following the 1854 assassination of their son Carlo III, the duke of Parma, she decided to bury him in the newly designed small church of San Carlos Borromeo, built at Tenuta Reale.
 Almost 20 years later, in 1873, the same church accommodated remains of Maria Luisa countess of Bardi, wife to the son of Carlos III.
 During last decades of her life Maria Teresa did not live at the estate.
 It was rather her husband and then widower, Carlo Ludovico, then in his late 70s, who started to visit the residence.